Table of Contents

 - Diminish glare

 - Ensure your facility meets all municipal, provincial or state and national accessibility standards or laws

-- Give staff extra training on helping people with disability
+- Provide additional staff training on helping people with disabilities

 - Involve your head office or corporate office to get everyone on board

 - Let shoppers know if there are sensory-rich areas in your store